 \section{Introduction}

-\IEEEPARstart{A}{utomatic} performance tuning, or auto-tuning, is an essential technique in high-performance computing (HPC) and artificial intelligence (AI), enabling applications to deliver better performance and energy efficiency across diverse hardware architectures and input sizes~\cite{balaprakash2017autotuning, lessonsLearnedGPU2020, hijma2023optimization}.
-By systematically exploring a vast design space of functionally-equivalent program variants, generated using metaprogramming or compilation techniques, spanning thread layouts, data layouts, loop transformations, and other parameters, auto-tuners optimize the performance of software towards a specific hardware architecture~\cite{CLTune, KTT, ansel_opentuner_2014, vanwerkhovenKernelTunerSearchoptimizing2019}.

-A central challenge in auto-tuning lies in efficiently navigating these large and irregular search spaces~\cite{willemsen2025SearchSpaceConstruction} as exhaustive exploration is infeasible~\cite{pruningRyoo, scloccoAutoTuningDedispersionManyCore2014}.
-As a result, the effectiveness of an auto-tuner critically depends on its optimization algorithm.
-Classical approaches, including Simulated Annealing, Genetic Algorithms, and Particle Swarm Optimization, have demonstrated strong performance in this domain, but require careful hyperparameter tuning~\cite{willemsenTuningTheTuner2025} and are often not designed with the search space characteristics of auto-tuning in mind~\cite{willemsenBayesianOptimizationAutotuning2021}.
+Automatic performance tuning, or auto-tuning, is an essential technique in high-performance computing (HPC) workloads such as scientific simulations and AI, enabling applications to deliver better performance and energy efficiency across diverse hardware architectures and input sizes~\cite{balaprakash2017autotuning, lessonsLearnedGPU2020, hijma2023optimization}.
+By systematically exploring a vast design space of functionally-equivalent program variants spanning thread layouts, data layouts, loop transformations, and a variety of other parameters, auto-tuners optimize the performance of software towards a specific hardware architecture~\cite{CLTune, KTT, ansel_opentuner_2014}.
+A central challenge in auto-tuning lies in efficiently navigating these large, noisy, irregular search spaces~\cite{willemsen2025SearchSpaceConstruction} as exhaustive exploration is infeasible~\cite{pruningRyoo, scloccoAutoTuningDedispersionManyCore2014}.
+Hence, the effectiveness of an auto-tuner critically depends on its optimization algorithms.
+Classical approaches, including Simulated Annealing, Genetic Algorithms, and Particle Swarm Optimization, have been typically used in this domain, but require careful hyperparameter tuning~\cite{willemsenTuningTheTuner2025} and are not designed with the search space characteristics of auto-tuning in mind~\cite{willemsenBayesianOptimizationAutotuning2021}.
 Meanwhile, recent advances in large language models (LLMs) have demonstrated remarkable capabilities in code generation, algorithm synthesis, and problem-solving across a wide range of domains~\cite{chenCodex2021evaluatinglargelanguagemodels, AlphaCodeLi2022}.
-These capabilities raise the question: Can LLMs be leveraged to automatically generate effective optimization algorithms for auto-tuning?
-Such an approach could enable the rapid design of problem-specific optimizers without the need for expert-crafted heuristics, potentially unlocking new levels of efficiency in auto-tuning.
+These capabilities raise the question: Can LLMs be leveraged to automatically generate effective optimization algorithms for auto-tuning, benefitting from problem-specifics?
+Such an approach could enable the rapid design of problem-specific optimizers without the need for expert-crafted heuristics, unlocking new efficiency levels in auto-tuning.